 Beware Yes, Master No –

-- Yes is often a meaningless answer that hides deeper objections.
+- Yes is often a meaningless answer that hides more profound objections.
 Pushing hard for “Yes” doesn’t get a negotiator any closer to a win; it just angers the other side.

-- The author claims that good negotiator looks for “No”, and allow their counterpart the luxury to preserve their No’s.
+- The author claims that a good negotiator looks for “No” and allows their counterpart to preserve their No’s.
 He claims that No is often a beginning rather than the end.

-- Your invitation for the other side to say “No” has an amazing power to bring down barriers and allow for beneficial communication.
+- Your invitation for the other side to say “No” has a fantastic power to bring down barriers and allow for beneficial communication.